 $11,000 first two years of a bachelor's degree program or

 $27,500 after two years of a bachelor's degree program is completed

 This institutionally funded loan program is available to full- and part-time undergraduate students.
 The maximum award is typically $2,500 per academic year and awards are renewable.
 A promissory note must be completed with the Bursar's Office before the loan proceeds will be applied to the student’s tuition account.

 The Federal Direct PLUS Loan program enables parents of dependent undergraduate students to borrow from, and repay loans directly to the U.S. Department of Education through its servicing centers.
 PLUS Loans offer a fixed interest rate, which for 2015-2016 is 6.84%.
-For loans with a first disbursement prior to 10/01/15, a 4.292% origination fee is automatically deducted from the loan amount prior to disbursement.
+There is a 4.272% origination fee automatically deducted from the loan amount prior to disbursement.
 This fee changes every Oct 1st.
 Parents may borrow up to the cost of education less financial aid received.
 Repayment begins 60 days after the loan is fully disbursed.

 Parents can choose to defer payments on a PLUS loan until 6 months after the date the student ceases to be enrolled at least half time.
 The interest that accrues on the loan while it is in deferment can either be paid by the parent borrower monthly or quarterly, or can be capitalized quarterly.
 To request a deferment, contact the servicer of your Federal Direct Plus loan.
 Contact information for Federal Direct Plus loan servicers can be found at www.studentloans.gov.
 Deferments will not be approved until after the first loan disbursement has been made.